SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 Can I have a database attached to my app?

-No, we do have functionality to connect proper databases apps.
-Your app can however save and access files in a persistent volume that will be created inside your project.
-You can read more about file management here.
-Here you are also allowed to store a file with sqlite database if that is sufficient for your purposes.
-Please note that you may not put any user data or other sensitive data into this folder.
+We do not provide separate managed databases, but your app can save and access files on the project’s persistent volume.
+You configure where this storage is mounted inside the container via mount paths in the project’s Settings → Storage, and then select one of those mount paths in the app’s Storage field.
+Here you are also allowed to store a file with a SQLite database if that is sufficient for your purposes.
+Please note that you may not put any user data or other sensitive data into this storage.

 Can I have a user database in my app?